Up and Up vs Kirkland Diapers: Compare Target and Costco’s Store Brand Diapers

 Up and Up diapers versus Kirkland diapers: Up and Up are less bulky.
 You can see they don’t bunch up as much between my baby’s legs.

 Leg cuffs are those frilly parts that stick out around your baby’s legs.
 I didn’t notice a difference between Costco and Target here.
-They both seem sturdy and strong to hold the diaper in place.
+They both seem sturdy and strong to hold the diaper in place and prevent leaks.

 Kirkland’s waistband is elastic and fits snugly while Up and Up’s doesn’t have elastic.